In this Policy, we use the terms:

 A record of any fraud or money laundering risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.

-We may need to share your Personal and Confidential Information with third parties.
+We may need to share your Personal Data and other Confidential Data with third parties:

 We strive to ensure that the services we deliver to our clients are of the highest possible standard.
 With this aim in mind, it may sometimes be necessary for us to monitor telephone and e-mail communications between you and our employees for the purpose of quality assurance and training or as otherwise permitted by law.

 We will only ever conduct communications monitoring in compliance with applicable law, and will at all times continue to protect the confidentiality of your communications in accordance with this Policy.